RugbyFootballHistory.com

 First New Zealand tour, to New South Wales (Australia).
 The tourists do not play any tests, but win all of their matches.

-1885-86 The referee was given a whistle!
+1885-86 Referees were allowed to use a whistle!
 Umpires were given sticks.

 At Cardiff F.E.
 Hancock was appointed captain (only one of three Englishmen to even have captained Cardiff).
 They recorded there most successful year using the new four three quarter system and only lost once to Moseley.